 The munchkin’s mom, also the music teacher at his school, was highly amused by her son’s unusual personality.
 One day, she penned a song about her little nonconformist.
 When she brought the song to school, it became an instant hit.
 All of a sudden, every last student insisted on being a nonconformist “like the boy in the song!”
 “Different” became the new “cool.”
 Kids changed their attitudes overnight.

 Yes, you guessed it.
 I was the mom with the quirky kid.
 And ever since then, I have used lyrics to teach life skills, social studies, and creative writing.
-Whenever I want to inspire students to care more about the world, be more thoughtful, express themselves on paper, or think more deeply, I just find the right song--or rather, the right lyrics--and we're there.
+Whenever I want to inspire students to care more about the world, to be more thoughtful, to express themselves on paper, or to think more deeply, I just find the right song–or rather, the right lyrics–and we’re there.
 Lyrics have become my magic formula.